ACAF Pavement Awards

 The Association recognizes the best asphalt pavements constructed in Florida each year.
-Awards are provided for some of the best project in each of the following categories for each FDOT District.
+Awards are provided for some of the best projects in each of the following categories for each FDOT District.
 The A.P.
-Bolton, Urban, and Rural Resurfacing District winners are also further evaluated to determine a statewide winner.
+Bolton, Urban, and Rural Road Builder District winners are also further evaluated to determine a statewide winner.
 Awards are presented at the Annual ACAF Convention.

 The A.P.
 Bolton award, named in honor of one of our charter members whose reputation for quality work was his hallmark, is the Association’s highest award.
 This award is for the best overall asphalt pavement in the state.
 New construction, reconstruction, or major overlay on Interstate or multi-lane primary highway with 30,000 tons minimum.